 Asparagus fern is a member of the lily family, and the Asparagus genus.
-However, it bears no resemblance to either, and as a matter of fact, isn’t even a true fern.
+This evergreen herbaceous perennial bears no resemblance to either, and in spite of its name, is not a true fern.

 This is because it sets seed rather than producing spores.

-Another contradiction is that what we would typically call leaves are actually “cladodes” in the case of this plant, or flattened stem portions, while the true leaves are tiny scale-like protrusions you may not even notice.
+Another contradiction is that what we would typically call leaves are actually “cladodes,” or flattened stem portions.
+The true leaves are tiny scale-like protrusions you may not even notice.

-Furthermore, this evergreen has two sides to its personality: in zone 9 to 11 gardens, it tends to grow so vigorously that it has become invasive in Florida, Hawaii, Texas, and abroad.
+Furthermore, this evergreen has two sides to its personality: in USDA Hardiness Zone 9 to 11 gardens, it tends to spread so vigorously that it is considered invasive in Florida, Hawaii, and Texas.

-Cascading, feathery leaves so airy and light they have an ephemeral quality characterize the many varieties of this plant.
+The many varieties of this plant are characterized by cascading, feathery leaves so airy and light they have an ephemeral quality.

 But beware!
 Beneath mature wispy layers of green are sharp spines to remind you that the dreamy texture is more of an attractive facade.